jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/sixth-month/FinanceReport.md

 [Sarah](/Friends/SarahCallbeck/)'s calculations on our potential shortage for the rest of this year:

-> 1. No re-allocation means the deficit of \$5,162.80 stands
+1. No re-allocation means the deficit of \$5,162.80 stands

->
-> 2. With total re-allocation the calculation is: \$5,162.80 –
->     (\$2,143.76 – \$1,146.51) = \$4,165.55 net deficit for year, or
+2. With total re-allocation the calculation is: \$5,162.80 ($2,143.76 \ $1,146.51) = \$4,165.55 net deficit for year, or
->     \$595.08 per month for June through December.
-The \$1,146.51 is
->     the BF donations received through April that were all applied to
->     meetinghouse purchase and initial remodel expense, so are not
->     available to apply towards mortgage.
+    $595.08 per month for June through December.
+The \$1,146.51 is the BF donations received through April that were all applied to meetinghouse purchase and initial remodel expense, so are not available to apply towards mortgage.
->

 ### BUILDING FUND:

 No changes have been made to this budget, though we have bought a building.
-I’ll wait to see what those who have pledged want to do before adjusting anything.
+I'll wait to see what those who have pledged want to do before adjusting anything.

 ### MISCELLANEOUS: